kbroman/academics.wtf/overheard.md

-  _At a recent faculty meeting, in a discussion of the assistant professors' progress, there was talk about the value of grants versus publications, which then lead one colleague to comment on how many papers are sufficient.
+  _At a recent faculty meeting, in a discussion of the assistant professors' progress, there was talk about the value of grants versus publications, which then led one colleague to comment on how many papers are sufficient.
 They'd heard that the magic number was five per year.
-"Unless you have a Science or Nature Methods paper, you want five publications per year."_
+"Unless you have a Science or a Nature Methods paper, you want five publications per year."_

   _No need to read people's work or think about the importance of their